AlessandroLovo/EW2-heatwaves/README.md

 Depending on which operating system you are using there is a possibility to use Anaconda and/or homebrew (on Mac).
 In some cases path variable must be provided.

 It is highly suggested to create a conda environment and work from that, so you don't mess up your own base environment.
-For details on how to work with conda environments see the following link [https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html](conda environments)
+For details on how to work with conda environments see the following link [how to manage environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

 ### Create new environment and install required packages